compose-x/ecs-files-composer/docs/input.rst

             BucketName: some-other-other-bucket
             Key: file.txt

-In the above example, to retrieve /path/to/file1, the program will attempt to assume role and use **arn:aws:iam::012345678901:role/role-name**, same logic applies for /path/to/file2, and  /path/to/file3 will use the default credentials found by the SDK.
+In the above example,

+* /path/to/file1, assume role and use **arn:aws:iam::012345678901:role/role-name**
+* /path/to/file2, assume role and use **arn:aws:iam::012345678901:role/role-name-2**
+* /path/to/file3, use the default credentials found by the SDK

 .. attention::

-    If the SDK cannot find the credentials, the program will throw an exception.
+    If the SDK cannot find the credentials and an AWS Source is defined, the program will throw an exception.

 .. _env_var_subst: